NamazuStudios/.github/profile/README.md

 ## ☁️ Option 4: Let Us Host It

 Namazu Cloud is fully managed Elements, run by the team that builds it.
 Now in closed beta, with a one month free trial for accepted teams.
+Supports automatic scaling, backups, fully managed database, and custom subdomains, and help desk support from the Namazu Studios team.

 ➡ Request beta access: https://cloud.namazustudios.com/?signup